 In 1826, Niépce used his heliography process to capture the first photograph, but his pioneering work was soon to be overshadowed by the invention of the daguerreotype.

-A witty, intriguing and intimate story about a boy’s relationship with his dad, his dad’s relationship with a machine, and everyday heroes.
+Copper Horses is a witty, intriguing and intimate story about a boy’s relationship with his dad, his dad’s relationship with a machine, and everyday heroes.

 John Hinde was a pioneer of colour photography in Britain.
 Some of his work has just gone on display at the Photographers’ Gallery’s exhibition Mass Observation: This is Your Photo.